nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 ### Locating Data

-Most large ships are required to have Automatic Identification Systems (AIS) devices that transmit location, speed and identity information.
-This data is available for download at [MarineCadastre.gov](https://marinecadastre.gov/ais/), a joint effort between the Bureau of Ocean Energy Management and NOAA, featuring data from the U.S. Coast Guard's AIS.
+Most large ships are required to have Automatic Identification System (AIS) devices that transmit location, speed and identity information.
+This data is available for download at [MarineCadastre.gov](https://marinecadastre.gov/ais/), a joint effort between the Bureau of Ocean Energy Management and NOAA, featuring data from the U.S. Coast Guard's AIS network.

 Their dataset provides ship location and speed details in 1-minute intervals within the U.S. exclusive economic zone – including the Gulf of Mexico.